americanexpress/connectchain/README.md

 Primary objectives include:
 * A login utility for API-based LLM services that integrates with Enterprise Auth Service (EAS).
 Simplified generation of the JWT token, which is then passed to the modeling service provider.
 * Support for configuration-based outbound proxy support at the model level to allow integration with enterprise-level security requirements.
-* A set of tools to make sure the generated prompts are safe to execute.
+* A set of tools to provide greater control over generated prompts.
 This is done by adding hooks to the existing langchain packages.

 ## Installation
 ```bash